 Homemade Gnocchi Sardi

 This simple yet traditional Sardinian pasta was the very first step in my pasta-making journey.
 Gnocchi Sardi is made with just semolina flour, warm water, and salt—rolled into ridged shells that catch every bit of sauce.
-It’s rustic, hearty, and incredibly rewarding to make from scratch.

 Ingredients